 It is a sour, yet refreshing, fermented food inoculated with valuable bacteria and yeast that break down the lactose in milk, or other sugars found in vegan milks, into lactic acid and propionic acid.
 As it ferments, it develops a complex matrix of beneficial microorganisms that can greatly improve the health of the colon and entire gastrointestinal tract as well as boost immune functions.

-flora.
-Regular or periodic consumption coats the lining of the digestive tract and intestines where these beneficial bacteria can further
+Regular or periodic consumption is known to coat the lining of the digestive tract and intestines where these beneficial bacteria can further

 incubate and colonize.
 Drinking a glass in the morning on an empty stomach is especially recommended for those who have a past history of antibiotic use as these drugs tend to kill all friendly microflora in the body, leaving the yeast strains to dominate.

 In the words of Donna Gates: "Kefir has tremendous healing power.
 With its laxative effect it helps clean the colon.
 Its beneficial bacteria and yeast help control the pathogenic yeast and repopulate the colon with a favorable, new life force."

 It is easy to make homemade kefir as it essentially only takes 2 ingredients, milk and your grains and/or starter.
 Typically you would use about 1T grains or starter to 1 quart of water.
 The process from start to finish is about 24 hours to get a perfectly tangy gelatinized dairy or vegan milk drink.
 These versions are always best over commercial varieties that have to comply within certain guidelines for selling a fermented beverage and may produce an inferior product.